CNN ousts CEO Chris Licht after a brief, tumultuous tenure

 Licht did not immediately return a message seeking comment.

 A lengthy profile of Licht in Atlantic magazine that came out on Friday, titled “Inside the Meltdown at CNN,” proved embarrassing and likely sealed his fate.
-Some journalists were angered because of Licht’s criticism of some of CNN’s COVID coverage before he had arrived.
+Author Tim Alberta discussed how Licht’s effort to reach viewers turned off by CNN’s hostility to Trump had failed and damaged his standing with CNN journalists.

+“Licht’s theory of CNN — what had gone wrong, how to fix it, and why doing so could lift the entire industry — made a lot of sense,” Alberta wrote.
+“The execution of that theory?
+Another story.
+Every move he made, big programming decisions and small tactical maneuvers alike, seemed to backfire.”

+In the piece, Licht talked about how some of CNN’s COVID coverage had been high-strung and lost touch with the country, a criticism that angered many in the newsroom.

 Some of CNN’s chief anchors — Jake Tapper, Anderson Cooper and Erin Burnett — had privately expressed their reservations about Licht’s leadership, according to a Wall Street Journal article that was posted Tuesday evening.

-Meanwhile, viewers were disappearing.
+Meanwhile, viewers were disappearing, a decline exacerbated by the quickening trend of consumers cutting the cord from traditional cable.
 CNN’s prime-time viewership of 494,000 in May was down 16% from April and was less than half of its closest news rival, MSNBC.
+It was down 25% from the average of 660,000 in May 2022.

+CNN’s profits have also been sinking.
+The network generated $892 million in profit in 2022, down from $1.08 billion in 2020, according to S&P Global Market Intelligence.

 “We are in good hands, allowing us to take the time we need to run a thoughtful and thorough search for a new leader,” Zaslav said in the memo.

-Note: This story has been updated to correct that CNN generated $892 million in profit in 2022, not $892,000.